PluginCafe/cinema4d_py_sdk_extended/plugins/readme.md

     Creates a liquid Painter Tool.
     Consists of Metaball and Sphere.

+### py-tooldata_ui
+Version: R15, R16, R17, R18, R19, R20, R21 - Win/Mac

+    Creates a ToolData with a linkBox on it where it's possible to drag and drop an object.
+    When this linked object is clicked, its cloned and added to the document in a random position.

 ## SculptBrushToolData
 A data class for creating brush plugins (not only limited to sculpting).